 The first contact between the OAIS and the Producer is a request that the OAIS preserve the data products created by the Producer.
 This contact may be initiated by the OAIS, the Producer or Management.
-The Producer establishes a Submission Agreement with the OAIS, which identifies the SIPs to be submitted and may span any length of time for this submission.
+The Producer establishes a Submission Agreement with the OAIS, which among other things identifies the SIPs to be submitted and the schedule of Data Submission Sessions.
 Some Submission Agreements will reflect a mandatory requirement to provide information to the OAIS, while others will reflect a voluntary offering of information and others may reflect any payments which may be involved.
-Even in the case where no formal Submission Agreement exists such as in the archiving of many World Wide Web sites, a virtual Submission Agreement may exist specifying the file formats and the general subject matter the OAIS will accept.
+Even in the case such as web harvesting where a component of the OAIS itself acts as the Producer, the OAIS should have policies specifying the file formats and the general subject matter the OAIS will accept and those policies will in effect be the Submission Agreement for this data.